UGYW/EMGTimeSeriesAnalysis/README.md

 All the other packages invoked in this project are generally already found with the Python distribution by default, such as numpy and random.

+## Running the Program
+Here is a list of files that can be executed via Python.
+(I.E run through `python <nameofprogram>`)

+* **EMGDataManagerPrototype**:
+This is just for debugging possible errors within the Data Manager.
+It does nothing besides preprocess the data in the `data_sample` directory.
+You can modify the arguments within that file to refer to other directories as well.
+* **EnsembleRatingPrototype and EnsembleSegmentingPrototype**:
+Similarly, this is for simple debugging of the two analysis systems.
+Unlike `EMGDataManagerPrototype`, they do not need arguments to sample data, and come with small toy datasets.
+If you would like to learn the flow of those programs, do start there.
+* **EnsembleRating and EnsembleSegmenting**:
+These are the actual programs that execute the respectively titled tasks.
+Note that, similarly to `EMGDataManagerPrototype`, you need to initialize the directory to the available data.
+You can see more on how to inspect their output below.

 ## Ensemble Rating
 ### How It Works